DMS-100: Remote Units

 Another type of remote office is known as Remote Carrier Urban (RCU).
 Such units typically reside on the side of a road in a large box, approx 3 meters across, almost 2 meters high and almost a meter through.
 In the 1980s many telcos installed an early version of these instead of pulling more cable into a remote area.
 They were much cheaper and could provide up to approx 500 lines.
 Back then they needed two 'boxes' to work- a host box called a Central Terminal (CT) that had the dial tone lines wired into it and a remote box called a Remote terminal (RT) where the dial tone 'came out'.
 They used 2-6 T1 links on copper - i.e. LD-1 or fiber.
-As Telcos modernized, these same remote boxes were re-configured to work directly from a SMU peripheral at the host DMS.
+As telcos modernized, these remote boxes were re-configured to work directly from a SMU peripheral at the host DMS.
 Typically each SMU can handle 3-6 RCUs.

 Trunk Modules

 Transmitters, receivers and other service circuits are in Trunk Module (TM) and Miscellaneous Trunk Module (MTM) shelves.
-Trunks are on DTC (Digital Trunk Controller) or DTCI (Digital Trunk Controller ISDN) or PDTC (PCM30 Digital Trunk Controller) shelves, usually two T-1 lines per card, ten cards per DTC for a total of 480 ds0 voice channels.
+Trunks are on DTC (Digital Trunk Controller) or DTCI (Digital Trunk Controller ISDN) or PDTC (PCM30 Digital Trunk Controller) shelves, usually two T-1 lines per card, ten cards per DTC for a total of 480 DS-0 voice channels.
 At the turn of the century many original NT6X50AA cards were still in service that cannot perform T-carrier extended superframe signaling, this can be performed with a plug-in replacement NT6X50AB card, used for services such as PBX ISDN T1s.
-Trunks can also be provisioned on SPM (Synchronus Peripheral Module) capable of handling 2016 DS0s, nearly 4.2x more than the DTC.
+Trunks can also be provisioned on SPM (Synchronous Peripheral Module) capable of handling 2016 DS0s, nearly 4.2x more than the DTC.